Merp4/KeybowFlow/examples/README.md

 # Example Configurations

-7 ready-to-use layouts for the Pimoroni Keybow 2040.
+7 configurations for the Pimoroni Keybow 2040.
 Each config is complete and self-contained.

-## Quick Deployment
+## Deployment

 **Copy any config as your keymap:**